novozhilovsergeydisk/website_checker_bot/README.md

 ```
 [Unit]
-Description=Uptime Checker Bot  # Replace with your description
+Description=Uptime Guardian Bot  # Replace with your description
 After=network.target

 [Service]
 Type=simple
 User=your_username  # Replace with your username
-WorkingDirectory=/path/to/uptime_quard_bot   # Replace with the path to your project
+WorkingDirectory=/path/to/uptime_quardian_bot   # Replace with the path to your project
-ExecStart=/usr/local/go/bin/go run /path/to/website_checker_bot/cmd/bot/main.go   # Path to your Go binary
+ExecStart=/usr/local/go/bin/go run /path/to/uptime_quardian_bot/cmd/bot/main.go   # Path to your Go binary
 Restart=on-failure
-Environment="TELEGRAM_BOT_TOKEN=your_telegram_bot_token"  # Set an environment variable with the token
+Environment="API_BOT_TOKEN=your_telegram_bot_token"  # Set an environment variable with the token

 [Install]
 WantedBy=multi-user.target